webfashionist/RichText/README.md

 - `fonts` (default: `(boolean) true`) :: Enables font formatting
 - `fontList` :: Array of allowed fonts.
 The fonts set by default are fonts which should work on Windows, Mac and Linux by default.
 Setting fonts manually will overwrite the array.
 - `fontSize` (default: `(boolean) true`) :: Allows to use different font sizes
+- `fontSizes` (default: `undefined`) :: Array of allowed font sizes.
+If the default value is being used, the editor will provide a default set of font sizes.
+Setting font sizes manually will overwrite the default array.
+Example: `fontSizes: [10, 12, 14, 16]`

 **Text alignment**
 - `leftAlign` (default: `(boolean) true`)